edgio-docs/edgio-docs/src/pages/guides/app_security/rate_rules.md

 -   Apply a rate rule to production traffic by adding it to a [Security Application Manager configuration](SAM.htm) and then determining how it will be enforced.
-Multiple Security Application Manager configurations may use the same rate rule.
+Multiple Security Application configurations may use the same rate rule.
 Leverage this capability to tailor security screening by application or traffic profile.

-    Before adding a rate rule to a Security Application Manager configuration, verify that the Security Application Manager configuration's hostname and URL path conditions do not conflict with your rate rule's conditions.
+    Before adding a rate rule to a Security Application configuration, verify that the Security Application
+    configuration's hostname and URL path conditions do not conflict with your rate rule's conditions.